viebel/klipse/README.md

 * `data-eval-idle-msec`: (default 20) idle time in msec before the snippet is evaluated
 * `data-loop-msec`: (default `undefined`) the code is run in a loop every `data-loop-msec` msec
+* `data-preamble`: (default `""`) A string containing Clojurescript source code that should be run before the contents of this snippet, eg "(reset! canvas-id :canvas-2)".
+Useful for hiding implementation details from readers in blog posts, like e.g. setting a `canvas-id` atom to `:canvas-2`, or for performing any other setup operations that need to be done on a per-snippet basis.

 ### Javascript only